The Game of Hog

 After, implement sus_points and sus_update.

-• sus_points takes in a player's score and returns the player's new score after applying the Sus Fuss rule (for example, sus_points(5) should return 5 and sus_points(21) should return 23).
+• sus_points takes in a player's score and returns the player's new score after applying the Sus Fuss rule, even if the score remains unchanged.
+For example, sus_points(5) should return 5 and sus_points(21) should return 23.
 You should use num_factors and the provided is_prime function in your implementation.

 • sus_update returns a player's total score after they roll num_rolls dice, taking both Boar Brawl and Sus Fuss into account.
 You should use sus_points in this function.

 • Sus Fuss.
 We call a number sus if it has exactly 3 or 4 factors, including 1 and the number itself.
-If, after rolling, the current player's score is a sus number, they gain enough points such that their score instantly increases to the next prime number.
+If, after rolling, the current player's score is a sus number, their score instantly increases to the next prime number.

 • Example 1:

-• A player has 14 points and rolls 2 dice that total 7 points.
+• A player has 14 points and rolls 2 dice that earns them 7 points.
 Their new score would be 21, which has 4 factors: 1, 3, 7, and 21.
-Because 21 is sus, the score of the player is increased to 23, the next prime number.
+Therefore, 21 is sus, and the player's score is immediately increased to 23, the next prime number.

 • Example 2: